eisenjulian/finqasite.github.io/README.md

-# finqasite.github.io
+# tabfact.github.io
-The webpage for the finQA dataset
+The official page for TabFact dataset from UCSB NLP group.